Cortex AISQL: A Production SQL Engine for Unstructured Data: Conclusions

 \section{Conclusions}

-The proliferation of unstructured data alongside traditional structured datasets has created a fundamental gap in modern data warehouses: users need to perform semantic reasoning over hybrid data but are forced to export data to external systems, orchestrate complex pipelines, and sacrifice the optimization benefits of integrated query processing.
-This paper presents Snowflake AISQL, a production SQL engine that bridges this gap by integrating LLM capabilities directly into SQL through semantic operators.

-AISQL introduces six semantic operators that compose naturally with relational SQL primitives.
-These operators enable users to express complex analytical tasks that blend structured queries with semantic reasoning in a single declarative statement, and eliminate the need for external data movement and manual pipeline orchestration.
+We have presented Snowflake AISQL, a production SQL engine that bridges the gap between structured and unstructured data processing by integrating LLM capabilities directly into SQL.
+AISQL introduces six semantic operators that compose naturally with relational SQL primitives, enabling users to express complex analytical tasks that blend structured queries with semantic reasoning in a single declarative statement.

-The core technical challenge we address is making semantic operators efficient at a production scale.
-LLM-based semantic operators are orders of magnitude more expensive than traditional SQL operations; their cost and selectivity are opaque to the query optimizer, and conventional optimization heuristics can produce plans that are catastrophically inefficient.
-Our solution comprises three techniques driven by analysis of real customer workloads.
-AI-aware query optimization treats LLM inference cost as a first-class objective, resulting in efficient operator placement and predicate evaluation order.
-Adaptive model cascades reduce costs through intelligent routing between lightweight proxy models and powerful oracle models.
-Query rewriting for semantic joins transforms quadratic-complexity joins into a linear multi-label classification task and, as a result, delivers speedups with improved prediction quality.
+The core technical challenge we address is making semantic operators efficient at production scale.
+Our solution comprises three techniques driven by analysis of real customer workloads: AI-aware query optimization that treats LLM inference cost as a first-class objective; adaptive model cascades that reduce costs through intelligent routing between lightweight proxy and powerful oracle models; and query rewriting for semantic joins that transforms quadratic-complexity joins into linear multi-label classification tasks with improved prediction quality.

-Our production deployment at Snowflake validates these design choices.
-Analysis of customer workloads reveals that AI operators consume the majority of execution costs, and nearly half of queries involve multi-table operations.
-These observations directly motivate our focus on join optimization and cost-aware planning.
-Extensive experimental evaluation across diverse benchmarks demonstrates that AISQL successfully delivers both efficiency and quality at the production scale.

-AISQL represents a step toward unified data processing architectures where semantic reasoning over unstructured content is a first-class database capability rather than an external add-on.
-By integrating LLM capabilities into the SQL engine, with a focus on cost optimization, we enable organizations to unlock insights from their data assets through familiar declarative interfaces, while maintaining the performance, scalability, and reliability expected from modern data warehouses.
+Our production deployment at Snowflake validates these design choices, and experimental evaluation demonstrates that AISQL delivers both efficiency and quality at production scale.
+AISQL represents a step toward unified data processing architectures where semantic reasoning over unstructured content is a first-class database capability.
+Organizations can query both structured and unstructured data through familiar declarative interfaces while maintaining the performance and reliability expected from modern data warehouses.